 I am going to be honest with you guys, the best piece of advice that I can give you is to apply early.
 We all know how stressful the last two years of high school are, whether you are doing A-levels, IB, French Baccalaureate or any other diploma.
 The earlier you get your offer, the less stressful it is going to be for you because you know that you have secured a place.
 But don’t forget that especially for European universities, grades are extremely important.
 If you think you can wait a little while more and improve your grade to the requirements of the university, it might be wise to wait and apply later with the student profile they are looking for.
 To decide on when to apply according to your academic profile, I highly advise you to communicate with your teachers and university counsellors.

-Nil received a number of offers, one of them being University of Gröningen to study BSc in Economic.
+Nil received 6 offers in total, one of them being University of Gröningen to study BSc in Economic, however she has chosen to study at the University of Geneva.